Home » Breakfast & Brunch » How to make Crepes from Scratch

 As you keep heating the crepe, the water will start to evaporate, leading to an increase in temperature.
 The crepe will start to brown (Maillard reaction).
 If you used a lot of sugar in the batter, the crepe will have a tendency to brown a lot.
 Crepes made without any sugar will still brown a little since they contain milk.

-You will notice, at one point, the edges of the crepe separating from the pan.
+You will notice, at one point, the edges of the crepe curling up.
 The crepe is ready to be flipped!
 Now let’s put this into practice and start cooking some crepes!

 Cooking The Crepes